NOC-OI/git-novice-old/_episodes/09-conflict.md

 > * The repository owner should now get an alert about your pull request and can choose whether to merge it or not.
 >
 > When do you think it is best to use pull requests and when is it best to allow multiple people to write to the same repository?
+>
+> > ## Solution
+> > Pull requests are best for larger projects where you want to control or at least review any changes.
+This does require the project's owners to spend time reviewing any pull requests.
+> > Smaller projects where all the developers trust each other might be better suited to allowing multiple people direct write access.
 {: .challenge}

 > ## Making additional changes to a Pull Request